 - a.
 By requiring a prescription;

 - b.
 Based on Medicare or Medicaid payments or reimbursement; or

 - c.
 For home use.

+- See Compiler's Notes for history.

 "Feminine Hygiene Products" means tampons, panty liners, menstrual cups, sanitary napkins, and other similar tangible personal property designed for feminine hygiene in connection with the human menstrual cycle, but does not include "grooming and hygiene products" as defined in this Agreement.